SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Introduction

-Another peculiar subluminous subclass of SNe~Ia, which are represented by SN~2002es (dubbed as 02es-like), share most of the characteristics with the 91bg-like objects, except for displaying broader light curves that are comparable to normal SNe~Ia \citep{2012ApJ...751..142G,2015ApJ...799...52W}.
-The normal light-curve decline rate combined with the low peak luminosity put 02es-like objects at a position where was long believed to be devoid of events on the {\it Phillips-relation} diagram \citep{1993ApJ...413L.105P}.
-In comparison with other subtypes, the subclass of 02es-like SNe Ia is relatively rare, contributing $\sim 2.5$\% of all the SNe~Ia \citep{2012ApJ...751..142G}.
-By now, only about a dozen of events have been identified as the 02es-like \citep{2021ApJ...919..142B}.
-The prototype SN~2002es itself shows a subluminous peak luminosity ($M_{B} \approx -17.78$ mag) and a slow ejecta velocity ($v_{\rm ej} \approx$ 6000 km~s$^{-1}$ around the maximum light).
-Its optical spectra are also characterized by strong Si~II $\lambda$5972, O~I, and Ti~II lines, similar to those of the 91bg-like.
-It is expected that the 02es-like SNe Ia should have subluminous peaks and slowly-expanding ejecta.
-However, some events with properties close to normal ones were also classified as 02es-like subclass.
+Another peculiar subluminous subclass of SNe~Ia, which are represented by SN~2002es (dubbed ``02es-like"), share most of the characteristics with the 91bg-like objects, except for displaying broader light curves that are comparable to those of normal SNe~Ia \citep{2012ApJ...751..142G,2015ApJ...799...52W}.
+The normal light-curve decline rate combined with the low peak luminosity put 02es-like objects at a position that was long believed to be devoid of events on the Phillips-relation diagram \citep{1993ApJ...413L.105P}.
+In comparison with other subtypes, the subclass of 02es-like SNe~Ia is relatively rare, contributing to $\sim 2.5$\% of all SNe~Ia \citep{2012ApJ...751..142G}.
+By now, only about a dozen events have been identified as 02es-like \citep{2021ApJ...919..142B}.
+The prototype SN~2002es itself shows a subluminous peak luminosity ($M_{B} \approx -17.78$ mag) and a slow ejecta velocity ($v_{\rm ej} \approx$ 6000 km~s$^{-1}$ around maximum light).
+Its optical spectra are also characterised by strong Si~II $\lambda$5972, O~I, and Ti~II lines, similar to those of the 91bg-like SNe~Ia.
+It is expected that the 02es-like SNe~Ia should have subluminous peaks and slowly-expanding ejecta.
+However, some events with properties close to those of normal ones were also classified as 02es-like.
 For example, the peak magnitudes of SN~2006bt \citep{2017hsn..book..317T}, SN~2016jhr \citep{2017Natur.550...80J}, and SN~2022ywc \citep{2023arXiv230806019S} are as bright as $M_{B}\approx -18.8$ mag.
-The Si~II velocities of SN~2006bt \citep{2010ApJ...708.1748F} and PTF10ops \citep{2011MNRAS.418..747M} measured near maximum light are $\sim$ 10,000 km~s$^{-1}$.
-Another proposed candidate is SN~2019yvq \citep{2020ApJ...898...56M,2021ApJ...919..142B}, which showed an unprecedented high velocity of $\sim$ 15,000 km~s$^{-1}$.
-This greatly extends the range of 02es-like subtype if they have similar origins.
-All the above-mentioned events show normal light curves but with spectral features characteristic of low luminosity SNe Ia, especially the distinct Ti~II absorptions.
-These commonalities make them all classified as 02es-likes, and demonstrate the diversity in this subclass.
+The Si~II velocities of SN~2006bt \citep{2010ApJ...708.1748F} and PTF10ops \citep{2011MNRAS.418..747M} measured near maximum light are $\sim 10,000$ km~s$^{-1}$.
+Another proposed candidate is SN~2019yvq \citep{2020ApJ...898...56M,2021ApJ...914...50T,2021ApJ...919..142B}, which showed an unprecedented high velocity of $\sim 15,000$ km~s$^{-1}$.
+This greatly extends the range of 02es-like SNe~Ia if they have similar origins.
+All of the above-mentioned events show normal light curves but have the spectral characteristics of low-luminosity SNe~Ia, especially the distinct Ti~II absorption.
+These commonalities make them classified as 02es-like SNe~Ia and demonstrate the diversity in this subclass.